 Referrals from friends and family

 Start by asking friends and family who they use as their accountant or CPA.
-This is a logical first step, but be careful because what’s right for one person may not be right for you.
+It is a logical first step, but be careful because what is right for one person may not be right for you.

 Remember, Bernie Madoff received most of his clients through word-of-mouth referrals.
 This example is a worst-case scenario.
 But it reminds us to not blindly trust a friend’s recommendation.

 Rather, add the recommendations from friends and family to a list of other professionals you’d like to interview.